quickhair/mtd/README.md

 # mtd
-Testing MTD on a video service.
+Testing MTD on a streaming service.